shelleywong/CSCI211-Course-Materials/Labs/lab15.md

 * Discussion, Q&A, help on the Binary Search Tree assignment (P7)
 * [CURE-E Project](https://github.com/shelleywong/CSCI211-Course-Materials/blob/main/CURE-E/finalProject.md) Work Time
-  - Lab 15 Project Goal: Add documentation to your project repo, finish preparing your visual, practice your presentation/elevator pitch, and complete the reflection/self-assessment survey<br>
+  - Lab 15 Project Goals:
+    - Add documentation to your project repo (requires at least 1 commit to your CSUChico-CSCI211 project repo)
+    - Finish preparing your visual
+    - Practice your presentation/elevator pitch
+    - Complete the reflection/self-assessment survey<br>

 Add, commit, and push your documentation and any other code to GitHub, so I can see your project progress.
 Remember to include a brief but descriptive commit message:
 ```